armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-15.md

 ### Access denied error

 You may encounter the following error intermittently: `Access denied to account`.
 To resolve the issue, restart CLouddriver or the Agent.

+### Redis scheduler errors

+If you use the Redis scheduler, you may encounter the following errors under certain race conditions:

+- `ERR wrong number of arguments for 'subscribe' command`
+- `ERR only (P)SUBSCRIBE / (P)UNSUBSCRIBE / PING / QUIT allowed in this context`